Last Updated on November 16, 2023

-- Do you struggle with stress and weight gain?
+- Do you struggle with stress and feel overwhelmed often?

-- Do you feel overwhelmed and have stubborn fat?
+- Do you feel like it’s easier to gain weight than lose it and have stubborn fat?

 - Do you eat to cope with stress?

 If so, this is for you!
-I’m going to explain all of the above so you know how cortisol affects your weight, health, and mind.
+I’m going to explain how cortisol affects your weight, health, and mindset – then I’m going to share easy tips and resources to start reducing cortisol in your body ASAP.

-I could give you a meal plan and workouts that would work… but if you’re too stressed you’re not going to get results as quickly as you could, if you weren’t stressed out.
+I could give you a meal plan and workouts that would work… but if you’re too stressed you’re not going to get results as quickly as you could compared to someone else who isn’t stressed out.

 Every single person I know is dealing with stress and it’s impossible to eliminate stress completely from your life!
 It’s also impossible to look and feel your best when you’re stressed.

-I mentioned this last week when I shared tips and exercises that help get rid of lower belly fat.
+I mentioned this when I shared exercises that help get rid of lower belly fat.
 But it’s very difficult to get results from workouts and your meal plan when you’re stressed.
+And low belly / belly fat / chronic bloat are all HUGE signs that you have too much cortisol.

-That’s why I’m explaining how stress affects your weight, health, and mood in a negative way and then give you quick and easy tips to reduce stress that work quickly.
+That’s why I’m explaining how stress affects your weight, health, and mood in a negative way and sharing quick and easy tips to reduce stress that work quickly.

 Cortisol and Weight Gain